 It’s a rare event where we go away stunned by a new visitor experience in the Thumb.
-However, that’s what it felt after leaving White Church Gallery in Grindstone Michigan.
-Located in the rural remoteness of an old Methodist church in what was the heart of a long-abandoned 1800’s grindstone quarry operation, the owners Michael and Carrie Zaitz have created an artist oasis for the Port Austin art community at the tip of the thumb.
+However, that’s what it felt after leaving White Church Gallery in Grindstone, Michigan.
+Located in the rural remoteness of an old Methodist church in the heart of a long-abandoned 1800’s grindstone quarry operation, the owners Michael and Carrie Zaitz have created an artist oasis for the Port Austin art community at the tip of the thumb.

 Grindstone City’s Little Hidden Gem

 We stumbled upon the White Church Gallery while exploring Grindstone City’s two popular ice cream shops; the Grindstone General Store and Rybak’s Ice Cream Store.
 The gallery is across the street from Rybak’s.
 Little did I know, but the gallery opened on July 7, 2015.